zaz/CS-33211-bankers-algorithm/README.md

 ## Robustness

 The program checks for input that is too short, but doesn't check if it is too long; it simply discards the extra input.
+The edge cases where we have no processes or no resources are checked.
+The edge case where even the dummy process P0 is not given is handled with an if statement that calls `exit(3)`.

 ## Potential Improvements

 1. Handle interrupts gracefully.
-2. Check that it handles edge cases gracefully (e.g. 0 processes)